-On weekends, check out this family-friendly fun at the base of West Village.
+Open weekends and some bonus Mondays, this family-friendly fun is located at the base of West Village.

-Those are real, barking sled dogs you hear – Oregon Trail of Dreams sled dog tours out of the lower lot at Sunrise Lodge.
+Those are real sled dogs you hear barking.
+The Oregon Trail of Dreams sled dog tours operate out of the lower lot at Sunrise Lodge.

 Ski Lessons and Daycare

 At the West Village Lodge you’ll find full- and half-day kids’ Gravity School and the Ski or Ride in 5 Learn to Ski program.
 Mighty Mites offers multi-week and weekend lessons for kids.